Belgium detains 13 in tennis match-fixing probe

 A criminal organization with ties to Belgium and Armenia has been bribing professional tennis players since 2014 to fix matches, letting the criminals to rake in profits by placing bets, the prosecutors said.

-The fixed matches were usually in lower-ranked, rarely televised tournaments, such as the Futures and Challenger circuits, when it was easier to bribe the players, prosecutors said.
+The fixed matches were usually in lower-ranked, rarely televised tournaments such as the Futures and Challenger circuits, where it was easier to bribe players, prosecutors said.

+An independent report commissioned by the sport’s major bodies concluded in April that tennis faced “very significant” integrity problems caused by a sharp increase in internet betting.

+The Interim Report of the Independent Review of Integrity said its two-year investigation had not revealed widespread corruption at the top of the professional game.

+Cecchinato’s national federation found him guilty in 2016 of placing a bet on himself the previous year to lose a match during a Moroccan Challenger event.

+Cecchinato has always denied the claim, and a playing ban against him was overturned by the Italian Olympic Committee because of irregularities regarding how the evidence was gathered.

-Belgian investigators cooperated with counterparts in Germany, France, Bulgaria, Slovakia, the Netherlands and the United States in the investigation.
+In the Belgian case, investigators cooperated with counterparts in Germany, France, Bulgaria, Slovakia, the Netherlands and the United States.

 A judge would decide at a later stage whether those detained would be formally arrested, prosecutors added.

-An independent report commissioned by the sport’s major bodies concluded last month that tennis faces “very significant” integrity problems caused by a sharp increase in internet betting.

-The issues were greatest in the sport at the lower professional levels, where players had less to gain from winning bona fide matches and less to lose from getting caught, it said.

-Reporting by Robert-Jan Bartunek; Editing by Peter Graff
+Reporting by Robert-Jan Bartunek; writing by John Stonestreet; Editing by Peter Graff and Martyn Herman